the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Styling Components

-Let's add some basic styling to your application and components.
-You can reuse the *src/App.css* and *src/index.css* files.
-These files should already be in your project since you have bootstrapped it with *create-react-app*.
+In this section, we'll add some basic styling to our application and components using the *src/App.css* and *src/index.css* files.
+These files should already be in your project, since you have bootstrapped it with *create-react-app*.
 They should be imported in your *src/App.js* and *src/index.js* files too.
-I prepared some CSS which you can simply copy and paste to these files, but feel free to use your own style at this point.
+The following is CSS that can be copied and pastes to these files, but feel free to use your own if you're comfortable with CSS.

-First, styling for your overall application.
+First, styling for your overall application:

 {title="src/index.css",lang="css"}
 ~~~~~~~~